Mental Health Placements in Fiji

 There is significant stigma around mental health in Fiji.
 Misconceptions and misinformation can promote fear and shame associated with mental illness, often attributed to cultural and superstitious beliefs.
 This stigma can cause young people to lack help in seeking the support they need, or lead to negative coping mechanisms when dealing with stress.

 The age old saying “prevention is better than cure” is especially true when resources & training for ill-mental health are low on the ground.
 In Fiji today there remains just one psychiatric facility and just 3 doctors with postgraduate mental health training.
 Meanwhile, suicide rates in Fiji are concerning and continuing to rise, with one individual completing suicide every 36 hours (YC4MH).

 Through your project we aim to increase awareness and understanding of mental health in the rural Fijian communities we live in.
 Mental health is much more than the absence of illness, and anyone can experience challenges to their mental wellbeing.
-However, 42% of Fijians said they would be put off seeking any help due to embarrassment (Anghanwa, 2016).
+However, 42% of Fijians said they would be put off seeking any help due to embarrassment However, 42% of Fijians said they would be put off seeking any help due to embarrassment (Aghanwa 2004).
 If we can influence attitudes and understanding, then we can break the stigma surrounding discussing mental health!

 Our aim is for every student to complete their project with a set of experiences, understanding and transferable skills, which can profoundly improve their future.

 - 120 + hours of hands-on mental health voluntary work experience

 - Training & Workshops with the leading Mental Health Experts in Fiji

 - Expand your understanding of global mental health and cultural perceptions

 - Help our Fijian partners transform the mental health landscape in Fiji